18F/before-you-ship/_pages/ato.md

 ### Re-authorization

-If a system substantively changes, it'll need a new ATO.
+If a previous ATO expires or the system changes substantively, it'll need a new ATO.
 Examples for triggers for a new ATO include changes to:

 * Encryption methodologies
 * Administrative functionality within the application